gui-gui/my-mac-setup/README.md

 # Web Development setup for mac with El Capitan

 This is my setup when i need to setup a new mac for webdev.
 It includes the basic to get apache to work with multiple virtual hosts , multiple php versions with homebrew, git, mysql (mariadb).

+If you are a total begginer i suggest using something like [MAMP](https://www.mamp.info/en/downloads/).

+This is compiled from pieces of some great tutorials i found online.
+I suggest that you read and watch the links below, as they can have additional information that was not essencial for me, but might be helpful.
+This guide is only a personal guideline.
 Use at your own risk.

-This is compiled from pieces of some great tutorials i found online.
-This is only a personal guideline.

 Credits
 * [Mallinson osx-web-development](https://mallinson.ca/osx-web-development/)